£5,000 Loans

 Can I get a £5,000 loan without a guarantor?

 Yes, see if you are eligible, you can get a £5,000 loan without a guarantor.
-At Asda Money, £5,000 loans are all offered as unsecured loans.
+Asda Money work with Aro, £5,000 loans are all offered as unsecured loans.

 Can I get a £5,000 loan without a credit check?

-No, when you check your eligibility for a £5,000 loan with one of the lenders from our panel, we will run a soft credit check to find you loan options.
+No, when you check your eligibility for a £5,000 loan with one of the lenders from ClearScore's panel, they will run a soft credit check to find you loan options.
 If you then proceed with a lender, they may then run a hard credit check before final documents are issued.

 Can I pay back my £5,000 loan early?

-With one simple eligibility check, our panel of lenders can provide you with a loan tailored to your needs.
-It’s also a safe way to find a loan without negatively affecting your credit rating.
+Following one simple eligibility check, your loan options with be displayed.
+It’s also a safe way to view your options without negatively affecting your credit rating.

 Trustpilot reviews